orchestracities/documentation/docs/deploy.md

-# How to deploy your own instance
+# 3. Deploy an example instance

 In this repository you find [scripts](../deploy/) and a reference [docker compose](../deploy/docker-compose.yaml) file that allows